ang-zeyu/infisearch/docs/src/indexer/fields.md

 Defining fields is all good, but you may also need a way to map custom-formatted file data to each of these fields if the default mappings are insufficient.
 This is discussed later under [indexing](./indexing.md#mapping-file-data-to-fields-loader_configs).

-The exception are "special" fields below, which have "hardcoded" values.
+The exception are the reserved fields below, which have "hardcoded" values.

-### Special Fields
+### Reserved Fields

 **`_relative_fp`**